 Accidental fire like bush fires in the suburban or regional areas where your back hoe may be operating could endanger the operator, plus result in property damage.
 It’s crucial that you equip your back hoe operators with fire extinguishers to carry out the initial response to put out the fire.
 You should also train your operators to call for local emergency assistance.

 Operating heavy equipment like the back hoe may need special training and even certification to ensure the driver doesn’t cause any physical harm or damage to property.
-If you aren’t covered with a back hoe insurance policy, expect large payouts from your own pocket in case of a third party liability claim or severe property damage.
+If you aren’t covered with a back hoe insurance policy, expect large payouts from your own pocket in case of a third-party liability claim or severe property damage.

-If you don’t observe proper maintenance of your back hoe unit accidents may occur, like a collision due faulty wiring of lights.
+If you don’t observe proper maintenance of your back hoe unit accidents may occur, like a collision due to faulty wiring of lights.

 What should be covered in your back hoe insurance policy?

 Insurance policies for heavy equipment and machinery do vary and may depend on where they are used as well as their physical structural build.
 If you feel your concerns require somebody with expertise in machinery insurance policies, it is strongly recommended that you consult a licensed broker.
 Request a one-on-one meeting to discuss your insurance requirements, including the risks your heavy equipment faces while in use.
 A good insurance policy must provide peace of mind that you are protected for anything that may arise, regardless of whether the back hoe is in use, on the road or stored.